CCDG/Pipeline-Standardization/PipelineStandard.md

 * Includes additional alternate versions of the HLA locus

 ##Alignment
-Summary: Each center should use exactly the same alignment strategy
+Each center should use exactly the same alignment strategy

 Standard:
 * Aligner: BWA-MEM